 When adding or editing a task, the following form will show up:

 Some fields require additional explanations (inline help is available by moving the mouse over the field labels):

 - A disabled task will be skipped by the command-line script.
 It may still be launched manually, as described above.

 - The class selector is available only when adding a new task.
 The class cannot be changed when editing a task, since there’s no sense in that.

 - A task must have a start date.
 The end date is not mandatory, though.
 A task without end date will run forever.
 Dates and times must be entered in the server’s time zone.
 The server’s time appears at the bottom of the form.

 - The frequency needs be entered only for recurring tasks.
-It can be

-Scheduler supports the full cron syntax, including ranges, steps and
+Scheduler supports ranges, steps and keywords like

 - Parallel executions are denied by default (see “Tasks execution” above).
 They must be allowed explicitly.